tomchaplin/Multithreaded_Mandelbrot/README.md

 I have also included an example file which demonstrates how you might use the class to create your own zooms into the fractal.

 There is also a Python file which implements the histogram colouring algorithm in a serial fashion.
-Obviously, this is much slower but is arguably more readoble.
+Obviously, this is much slower but is useful for understanding the main algorithm for computing the Mandelbrot set.